ballerina-attic/grpc-service/README.md

 }
 ```

-- With that we've completed the development of our 'order_mgt' service and gRPC client.
+- With that we've completed the development of our 'orderMgt' service and gRPC client.

 ## Testing